atmawati/serpent/README.txt

 The initial code was based on work by Daniel Otte (daniel.otte@rub.de) I've merely rewritten it for smaller code.

-The code is public domain, feel free to do with as you wish.

 [ ref

 @Odzhan